 | NODIS Library | Organization and Administration(1000s) | Search |

 NASA User.
 Any explicitly authorized patron of a NASA information system.

 Personally Identifiable Information (PII).
-OMB M-07-16, PII “... refers to information which can be used to distinguish or trace an individual’s identity, such as their name, social security number, biometric records, etc., alone or when combined with other personal or identifying information which is linked or linkable to a specific individual, such as date and place of birth, mother’s maiden name, etc.”
+According to OMB M-17-12, the term PII "refers to information that can be used to distinguish or trace an individual's identity, either alone or when combined with other information that is linked or linkable to a specific individual."

 Privacy Act System of Records (SOR).
 A group of records from which information is retrieved by the name of an individual, or by any number, symbol, or other unique identifier assigned to that individual.

-Sensitive PII is a combination of PII elements, which if lost, compromised, or disclosed without authorization could be used to inflict substantial harm, embarrassment, inconvenience, or unfairness to an individual.
+Sensitive PII.
+A subset of PII that, if lost, compromised, or disclosed without authorization could result in substantial harm, embarrassment, inconvenience, or unfairness to an individual.
+Some forms of PII are sensitive as stand-alone elements.

+| NODIS Library | Organization and Administration(1000s) | Search |